 2. Assumptions about the importance of time in a group, how time is to be defined and measured.

-4. Basic assumptions about the intrinsic or ultimate aspects of human nature, whether the human nature is fundamentally good or bad and whether it can be perfected.
+4. Basic assumptions about the intrinsic or ultimate aspects of human nature, whether human nature is fundamentally good or bad, and whether it can be perfected.

 5. Assumptions about the organization’s relationship with its environment, about the understanding of work and play, and how much activity and passivity should be appropriate.